gabindu/git-intro/git-intro-slides.md

 - manage different versions of files
 - collaborate with yourself
 - collaborate with other people
-- in principle a commandline tool, but can use convenient graphical interfaces and websites (GitHub/GitLab/BitBucket)
+- in principle a commandline tool, but can be used conveniently via graphical interfaces (in particular in VS Code)
-- many modern editors support it directly without the need of external software
+- various websites offer free remote storage (GitHub/GitLab/BitBucket)

 ## Why use git

-"Always remember your first collaborator is your future self, and your past self doesn't answer emails"

-- Christie Bahlai
+"Always remember your first collaborator is your future self, and your past self doesn't answer emails" - Christie Bahlai

-## What is git good for?
+\pause
 - backup
 - reproducibility
 - collaboration